eVisit Help Centre

 How to Join Your Appointment

 For step-by-step instructions, choose an option below to understand how to prepare for and connect to your appointment.
-Or view a training video: Connecting via a mobile device or Connecting using your computer

 Equipment | PC or Mac computer with webcam, speakers, and microphone.
 See detailed requirements for PC/Windows or Mac. |